Wallet Attestation

 It MUST be set to var+jwt

-The body of the Wallet Attestation Request JWT MUST contain:
+The body of the Wallet Attestation Request JWT MUST contain the following parameters:

 Claim